|Activities:||Hiking, Mountaineering, Trad Climbing, Scrambling, Skiing|

 Many positions on the top of bold mountains were conquered and lost by both sides, such as the dominant summits of Lagazuoi, Cima Falzarego, Col di Lana, Croda Rossa, Forcella Serauta, Paterno, Tofane triad, these latter overcoming 3200 meters of altitude, summits that were guarded by outposts of mountain troops during the winter.

-The Dolomites mountain groups involved in the fighting were Tofane, Fanis, Nuvolau-Cinque Torri, Tre Cime di Lavaredo, Cadini, Sesto Dolomites, Marmolada.
+Several mountain groups of the Dolomites were involved in the fighting during the WWI.
+The main ones were Tofane, Fanis, Nuvolau-Cinque Torri, Tre Cime di Lavaredo, Cadini, Sesto Dolomites, Marmolada.
 A wide and wonderful region, today shared amongst Belluno, Bolzano and Trento provinces.

 Sentiero storico Museo all'aperto della Grande Guerra sul monte Piana